The Server Side Of Things - Part 1

 This article is part of an introductory series to building server side applications with Nodejs.
 Nodejs is a technology that gives you the ability to build server side applications with JavaScript programming language.
 We'll talk more about Nodejs later.

-Let us begin by talking a little about HTTP requests.
+Let us begin by talking a little about HTTP

 What is an HTTP request?

-Firstly, HTTP stands for Hypertext Transfer Protocol.
+stands for Hypertext Transfer Protocol.
 This protocol is the standard used for web-server communication on the internet.

-Have you ever thought about what happens when you type https://twitter.com URL in your favourite web browser or when you open the twitter app on your mobile phone?
-The Client (your web browser or mobile application) makes an HTTP request to Twitter's server to get the latest tweets.
-In web server communication language it makes a GET request to Twitter's server to retrieve the latest tweets.
+URL in your favourite web browser or when you open the twitter app on your mobile phone?
+The Client (your web browser or mobile application) makes an HTTP

-Another scenario or an HTTP request.
-If you like tweeting or writing (like me ๐Ÿ˜Š), the moment you are done writing and click on "tweet" or "publish", the Client sends out a HTTP POST request to a backend server that makes an attempt to save your tweet or post to a persistent storage (database) so your audience can retrieve your tweet or post from their devices.
+request to a backend server that makes an attempt to save your tweet or post to a persistent storage (database) so your audience can retrieve your tweet or post from their devices.

 Both examples are common operations that go on each second, minute and everyday.

-When using your favourite browser, the moment you type in a URL, by default you are making a GET request to a particular server location designated by the domain name.
+When using your favourite browser, the moment you type in a URL, by default you are making a GET

-Domain name, often referred to as โ€œweb addressโ€, is the address that people type into a browser address bar to find your website.
-A registered domain name is unique to you and canโ€™t be used by anyone else, as it functions on the Internet in a similar way like a street address in the physical world.
+Domain name, often referred to as โweb addressโ, is the address that people type into a browser address bar to find your website.
+A registered domain name is unique to you and canโt be used by anyone else, as it functions on the Internet in a similar way like a street address in the physical world.
 Read more.

-When you submit a form, from your browser, by default, you are making a POST request to a web server.
-The only difference as a frontend developing using an API client (e.g Postman) is that you specify the method you are using before sending out the HTTP request.
+request to a web server.
+The only difference as a frontend developing using an API client (e.g Postman) is that you specify the method you are using before sending out the HTTP

 What happens next ?
 (The Server Side Of Things)